adl212/NitroTypeBot/README.md

 IMPORTANT NOTES ABOUT THE BOT:
 Don't use your computer and just watch the bot race for you.
 If you try to control the mouse or controller, bot will crash.
 By using this bot, you are taking responsibility on whatever effects on your Nitro Type account will happen by using the bot.
-There is no way I can take away your account and I simply don't want to.
+There is no way I can steal your account and I simply don't want to.
 Does not work on online compilers!
 Must use python compilers that are downloaded!